ntreeinc/ng-fastclick/README.md

 This is a very thin (3 line!)
 Angular wrapper around the [FT's](https://github.com/ftlabs) fantastic [FastClick](https://github.com/ftlabs/fastclick)

+This Ntree fork fixes a bug on touch. https://github.com/ftlabs/fastclick/issues/466

 ## Installation

 In your Angular project, run `bower install --save ng-fastclick` to save the